Recoskie/JDasm/docs/Basics.md

 <br />

-IT also does not matter if you have an ARM core, X86 core, or emended core.
+IT also does not matter if you have an ARM core, X86 core, or embedded core.
 The primitive types are the same even if the processor runs entirely differently binary-encoded instructions.

 <br />